oroinc/documentation/backend/api/post-processors.rst

 Post Processors
 ===============

-A post processor is a data transformer that is used to convert a field value to a format suitable for the API.
+A post-processor is a data transformer that converts a field value to a format suitable for the API.
-The post processors are used only in the :ref:`get <get-action>`, :ref:`get_list <get-list-action>` and :ref:`get_subresource <get-subresource-action>` actions.
+Post-processors are used only in the :ref:`get <get-action>`, :ref:`get_list <get-list-action>` and :ref:`get_subresource <get-subresource-action>` actions.

 The following table shows all post processors provided out-of-the-box: